last update:

 The Oude Kerk and St. Agatha monastery

-On the map, “S. Agaten Closter” is written beside a few unremarkable houses just behind the Oude Kerk (Old Church).
-Compared to the two churches and other significant buildings, the monastery is not highlighted as a prominent location because the view was copied from an older image dating around 1536.
+On the map, “S. Agaten Closter” is marked next to a few unremarkable houses just behind the Oude Kerk (Old Church).
+Because the view was originally created in 1536, long before the Dutch Revolt, the monastery is not highlighted as a prominent location.

-The assassination of William the Silent, with the murderer captured, and a scene showing his execution.
+The assassination of William the Silent, the capture of the murderer and his execution.

 By Boat to Dordrecht